turtlekazu/Furiganable/README.md

 # Furiganable

-Furiganable is a simple library that allows you to add furigana (ruby) to Japanese text.
+Furiganable is a simple library that allows you to add furigana (reading) to Japanese text.
 It is designed to be easy to use and flexible.

 The latest demo app APK can be found in the [releases](https://github.com/turtlekazu/Furiganable/releases) section under the "Assets" section of the latest release.